 - With Bunq’s Premium membership you get a choice of 3 cards (Maestro and/or Mastercard).
 The app is available in Dutch, German, Italian, French, Spanish and English.
 And real-time support is available in English.
 Since the last update Bunq added products especially for internationals: TransferWise in the app: 8 times cheaper international payments.
 Or ZeroFX: save up to 3% when using your card for other currencies.

 As you can see: each bank has its own pros and cons.
 So what to choose then?
-Pick a bank either close to your accommodation (so it's easier to visit the bank during office hours) or choose a bank where registration is made quite easy, like registering on campus during the One Stop Shop.
+Pick a bank either close to your accommodation (so it's easier to visit the bank during office hours) or choose a bank where registration is made quite easy.